mmest/GCDataProject/CodeBook.md

          5 STANDING
          6 LAYING

-*  79 variables: numerical, with names starting with '__Averaged.'__.
+*  79 variables: numerical, with names starting with __Averaged.__.
 See section _List of variables: tidy vs. original_ below for how the averaged column names were generated.

          "Averaged.tBodyAcc.mean.X"
          "Averaged.tBodyAcc.mean.Y"